lubuntu-team/identity/README.md

 ## COMPANION LOGOS

-The sub-brands or applied logos must followthe above rules.
+The sub-brands or applied logos must follow the above rules.

 ![](/images/12.png)

-## GITHUB / LAUNCHPAD ICONS
+## TEAMS ICONS

 The GitHub / Launchpad teams will be identified by "family icons", meaning that the main image will remain the **Lubuntu** icon, identifying each family (team) with a monochromatic overlay glyph.